Gustav Landauer: Isolation and mysticism

-In prison (1899–1900), Landauer studied and translated the sermons of the medieval German mystic Meister Eckhart.
-Eckhart's teaching that God and truth are found within the soul, through withdrawal from the external world, provided a comforting view for the isolated Landauer.
-He also worked on arranging the manuscripts of his friend Fritz Mauthner's studies on language, which would provide an epistemological framework for his own major philosophical work, Skepsis und Mystik: Versuche im Anschluss an Mauthners Sprachkritik (Skepticism and Mysticism: Essays in Connection with Mauthner's Language Criticism, 1903).
+This period of isolation led Landauer to mysticism.
+While in prison (1899–1900), he translated the sermons of the medieval German mystic Meister Eckhart and edited the manuscripts for his friend Fritz Mauthner's seminal work on language critique, Beiträge zu einer Kritik der Sprache.
+These two influences formed the basis for his own major philosophical work, Skepsis und Mystik: Versuche im Anschluss an Mauthners Sprachkritik (Skepticism and Mysticism: Essays in Connection with Mauthner's Language Criticism, 1903).